-One of the fastest growing countries of the world, China, has its own legacy of education.
-It has been witnessed lately that the country is geared up to attract more international students through collaborations with various overseas universities.
+One of the world’s fastest-growing nations, China, has its own educational legacy.
+Recently, it has been seen that the country is geared towards attracting more foreign students through partnerships with different universities abroad.

-So this kind of initiatives is helping the largest Asian country to grow its popularity and become a preferred country for those who want to study abroad.
-As a result, over 3, 00,000 students from approximately 180 countries are opting for higher education in China every year now.
+This form of initiative, therefore, allows the largest Asian nation to increase its prominence and become a favored country for those who want to study abroad.
+As a result, more than 3, 00,000 students from around 180 countries are now opting annually for higher education in China.

-Additionally, the country knows well about the significance of ‘competitive education’ keeping ‘comprehensive aspect’ on top priority as well as providing enough amounts as scholarships.
+In addition, the nation is well aware of the value of ‘competitive education’ keeping ‘comprehensive element’ at the top priority and providing ample amounts as scholarships.

-Moreover, the Chinese Government is aiming to become a power-house of education for more than 5, 00,000 overseas students a year by 2020.
-And, this is why the China has an edge over other countries as far as world class education is concerned.
+In addition, the Chinese Government plans to become an educational engine for more than 5, 00,000 overseas students a year by 2020.
+And as far as world class education is concerned, this is why China has an advantage over other nations.

-Accommodation is not a big issue in China.
-You just need to inform the university in one month advance before arriving China and the administration will take care of that.
-In case, you want to live outside the university campus, all you will need is to register with the local public office of security with the permission of the university within 24 hours upon arrival.
+In China, accommodation is not a major problem.
+Before arriving in China, you only need to notify the university one month in advance, and the administration will take care of that.
+If you want to live outside the university campus, all you need to do is register with the local public security office with university approval within 24 hours of your arrival.

 Emerging education sectors in China

-Doing this, China is preparing students for more practical education rather than just ‘read, write and speak’ kind of studies.
-If you are planning to study abroad especially in China, be assured you are going to opt for practical education.
+In doing so, China prepares students for more realistic education rather than just studies of ‘read, write and speak’ kind.
+If you intend to study abroad, especially in China, be assured that you will opt for practical training.

-After being offered a place at a Chinese university, you’ll need to head to your local Chinese embassy, and apply for a visa appropriate for your length of stay.
-Chinese visa requirements state that for a stay of six months or more, you will need a study visa (or X-visa).
+You will need to go to your nearest Chinese embassy after being offered a position at a Chinese university and apply for a visa suitable for your length of stay.
+Chinese visa requirements state that you will need a study visa for a stay of six months or more (or X-visa).

-In general, very few universities in China accept applicants having age over 30 years.
-But, in most of the universities age limit is between 18 to 30 years.
-You must need your valid senior school certificate and valid educational visa with you.
+In general, very few Chinese universities welcome applicants who are over 30 years of age.
+But the age limit for most universities is between 18 and 30 years.
+You need to have with you your valid senior school certificate and a valid educational visa.